 #ExpertView: The tenant’s guide to ending a tenancy

-John King, TDS Northern Ireland’s Director of Customer Services, gives tenants advice on best practice for ending a tenancy.
+John King, TDS Head of Member Services gives tenants advice on best practice for ending a tenancy.

 Check the inventory/check-in report